Alumni invited to the Solomon R. Guggenheim Museum

 The program was followed by a reception and the opportunity to view the related exhibition, Art of Another Kind: International Abstraction and the Guggenheim, 1949-1960.
 This exhibition presented pioneering artists of the post-World War II era who embraced alternatively artistic freedom and gesture-based styles, nontraditional materials and counter-cultural references.
 Nearly 100 works by Louise Bourgeois, Alberto Burri, Asger Jorn, Willem de Kooning, Jackson Pollock, Pierre Soulages, Antoni Tàpies, and Zao Wou-Ki, among others, were selected for this collection-based exhibition exploring the affinities and differences between artists working continents apart in a period of great transition and rapid creative development.

-“We were delighted by the vibrant UD presence at the program,” said Rachel Schwartz Sirota, Art History MA 2008 and currently Manager of Public Programs at the Guggenheim.
+“We were delighted by the vibrant UD presence at the program,” said Rachel Schwartz Sirota, Art History alumna (M.A.
+2008) and currently Manager of Public Programs at the Guggenheim.
 Sirota was instrumental in making the museum accessible to the UD community and will continue to work with the Friends of Art History on future offerings.